 As we navigate the COVID-19 pandemic, many of us have had to adapt our teaching practices.
 Reflective practice is something to consider adding to your library instruction.
-In this blog post, I speak with Amanda Leftwich, Student Success Librarian at Montgomery County Community College to learn more about incorporating reflective practices into library instruction.
+In this blog post, I speak with Amanda M. Leftwich, Student Success Librarian at Montgomery County Community College to learn more about incorporating reflective practices into library instruction.

 Jamia: From your experience, how can we incorporate reflective practice into library instruction?

 Amanda: Reflective practice is a continuous learning process.
 Through this process, we notice our own patterns and processes in order to pinpoint where our attention is needed most.
 Through this continuous practice, we make connections to where growth is desired, examine our actions without judgment, and question where further exploration is needed.